Voter ID - Frequently asked questions

 What’s this about?

-The law is changing and from 4 May 2023 all electors who vote in a polling station will be required to show photographic ID before being issued with a ballot paper for certain elections.
+The law changed, and from 4 May 2023 all electors who vote in a polling station are required to show photographic ID before being issued with a ballot paper for certain elections.
 The government has introduced this measure as part of the Elections Act 2022.
-There will be local (i.e. Council) elections in Newcastle on 4 May and you will need to show ID in all polling stations in order to vote.

 What type of ID do I need to show?